WilliamMoU/brookside-springmvc/README.md

 $  mvn package
 ```

-* You can also recompile and clean the application after making chnages by running run.
+* You can also recompile and clean the application after making changes by running run.
 ```javascript
 $  mvn clean install
 ```
 * Test the brookside-resource-server application by running the test/java/SpringRestClient.java application.

-* To setup the oracle database run......baadae
+* To setup the oracle database run......(will look at it later on)

 ## Running the application
 Run it and test it using two different clients.

 ### Client 1: Postman
-Try to access a resource without any auth info, wil get a 401.
+Try to access a resource without any auth info, you will get a 401.

 ### Client 2: RestTemplate based java application
 Method sendTokenRequest is used to actually get the tokens.
 The access-token we got in response is then used with each request.
-If required, You can implement the refresh-token flow easily in below SpringRestClient.java has been used a a minimal GUI client
+If required, You can implement the refresh-token flow easily in below SpringRestClient.java has been used as a minimal GUI client
 that demonstrates security and role based authorization.